XIDA/attiny-temperature-to-internet/README.md

 atiny-temperature-to-internet
 =============================

-Transmit temperature data from a atiny connected to a serial port to the internet (e.g. thingspeak)
+Transmit temperature data from an atiny connected to a serial port to the internet (e.g. thingspeak)